Nurturing Mindfulness for Children in Early Education

 • Better sense of well-being: Contributes to a positive outlook on life and a greater sense of happiness

-Engaging children in mindfulness can be an entertaining journey filled with creativity and exploration.
+Simple mindfulness activities for children include sensory exploration, mindful breathing exercises, and guided nature walks.
+Engaging children in mindfulness can be an engaging journey filled with creativity and exploration.
 By introducing various playful and age-appropriate activities, you can nurture children's innate curiosity while helping them develop essential skills for emotional well-being.

-Incorporating these types of activities in your classroom can also help children see the value in regularly checking in with themselves and prioritizing their mental health
+Incorporating these types of activities in your childcare program can also help children see the value in regularly checking in with themselves and prioritizing their mental health.
 You can use childcare software such as brightwheel's lesson planning feature to save time when integrating these activities into your lesson plans and tracking each child’s progress.
-Some soothing mindfulness activities include:

 • Sensory exploration: Set up a sensory station or bin with objects of different textures, colors, and scents.
 Encourage children to touch, smell, and describe each item mindfully.